 Introduction

-BitDAO aims to support builders of the decentralized economy.
+aims to support builders of the decentralized economy.
 It is an open platform for proposals that are voted upon by BIT token holders.

 All decisions, from launching new initiatives to transferring and recalling treasury resources, assigning and modifying powers to operating teams, and implementing corrective actions, are subject to proposals and voting by $BIT token holders.

-The BitDAO treasury grows through:
+The BitDAO grows through:

-2. The increasing value of assets held in the treasury or off-chain.
+The increasing value of assets held in the treasury or off-chain.

-3. Contributions from Bybit (currently a fixed-schedule of $BIT).
+Contributions from (currently a fixed-schedule of $BIT).

 The BitDAO treasury allocates resources to:

-3. Token swaps with other organizations.
+Token swaps with other organizations.

 BitDAO is not a company.
 It does not have a management team or employees.
 BitDAO is a collection of builders and stakeholders who hold $BIT tokens and are motivated to make the project a success.